Hurricane Kyle (2008): New England and Atlantic Canada

-On September 27, the state of Maine issued its first hurricane watch in seventeen years with the predicted path to approach the eastern part of the state.
-The last hurricane watch issued for Maine was associated with Hurricane Bob in 1991.
+On September 27, the state of Maine issued its first hurricane watch since 1991.
 Eastern Maine's power company, Bangor Hydro-Electric, prepared for potential outages and planned to have additional crews on duty.
 The system turned and missed the state, though.

 The Canadian Hurricane Centre issued watches and warnings for parts of Nova Scotia and New Brunswick on September 27, concurrent with the Maine warnings.
 New Brunswick Power indicated that repair crews were on standby and neighbouring utilities have been called to assist if needed.
 The Red Cross in New Brunswick also were checking equipment and supplies to meet any need that might arise.
 Hours before landfall, a hurricane warning was issued for portions of Nova Scotia.
 This was the first hurricane warning ever in Canada (tropical storm and hurricane advisories were not issued in Canada prior to 2004, a policy changed due to Hurricane Juan in 2003).